 - One BGP session between each of your two servers.

-- BGP has a feature that, within one AS, a BGP node will only broadcast routes that it received externally, and won't forward routes it received from other internal nodes in the AS.
-This is to prevent occurrente of route loops.
+- BGP has a feature that, within one AS, a BGP node will only broadcast routes that it received externally and won't forward routes it received from other internal nodes in the AS.
+It is to prevent any occurrence of route loops.
 Therefore, each server needs to establish BGP sessions with all other servers, so it can obtain a complete routing table.

 - If you have a lot of servers, you will have fun configuring each server by hand.
-You may consider writing a script or use any plan below.
+You may consider writing a script or using any plan below.

 BGP Route Reflector

-, and establish BGP session with all other servers.- Route Reflector will manage and broadcast all routing information within the AS.
+and establish BGP sessions with all other servers.- Route Reflector will manage and broadcast all routing information within the AS.

 - Compared to the last scheme, you will need to do substantially less configuration, but if the Route Reflector is down, your whole network is dead.